cxyazy/Multilayer_Consensus_GraphLearning_Data/README.md

 If you use this data set in your research, please cite the corresponding paper:

-> **A Graph Learning-Based Consensus Reaching Model in Multilayer Social Networks Considering Node Importance and Opinion Diversity Preservation**
+> **A Multi-layer Network Graph Learning Consensus-reaching Model Based on the Node Importance and Opinion Diversity**
 > Zhengyi An, et al.

 ### BibTeX citation